 Of course, Hetfield had the last word.
 "One of the greatest things is that we're still relevant [and] still making heavy music."
 And just to prove the point, Metallica's single, "Cyanide," from "Death Magnetic," landed at #1 on Billboard's Hot Mainstream Rock Tracks chart.

-The Hall of Fame induction yielded another benefit.
+The Hall of Fame induction yielded an odd pairing.
 "Lulu," a collaborative album by Lou Reed (the Velvet Underground/"Walk On The Wild Side") and Metallica, was released in '11.
 The set featured songs that were originally conceived by Reed as part of his plays Earth Spirit and Pandora's Box.
 They tell the story of an abused young dancer.

 "After coming together with the 'Tallica boys for the Rock and Roll Hall of Fame concerts in New York in '09, all guilty parties knew they wanted to make more music together," wrote Metallica in a statement.
 Reed originally composed the 10 song set for a theatrical production inspired by the work of German expressionist writer Frank Wedekind.